SilvisPilvis/scandiweb/README.md

 # Frontend

+# Deploying

+Configure .env files in both frontend and backend folders run `npm run build` for frontend populate the database with the file `file.sql` in the backend folder and run `php -S localhost:8000 -t backend/public`for backend

 # Add galery

 * [x] The cart overlay button shall be included in the header and visible on all pages